RWS/dxa-content-management/README.md

 To facilitate upgrades, it is highly recommended to use an official, compiled version of the DXA Core TBBs (part of the DXA distribution) instead of a custom build.
 If you really have to modify the DXA Core TBBs, we kindly request you to submit your changes as a Contribution; see below.

-Note that the `Sdl.Web.Tridion.Templates.csproj` project references CM assemblies in `_references` subdirectories which are **not** included in this repository, because these assemblies cannot be distributed without a signed license agreement.
-In order to build the project, the following CM assemblies will have to be obtained from an SDL Web/Tridion distribution and put in the appropriate `_references` subdirectories:

-cm-9.0:

- - Tridion.Common.dll
- - Tridion.ContentManager.Common.dll
- - Tridion.ContentManager.dll
- - Tridion.ContentManager.Publishing.dll
- - Tridion.ContentManager.TemplateTypes.dll
- - Tridion.ContentManager.Templating.dll
- - Tridion.ContentManager.TypeRegistration.dll
- - Tridion.ExternalContentLibrary.dll
- - Tridion.ExternalContentLibrary.V2.dll
- - Tridion.Logging.dll
- - Tridion.TopologyManager.Client.dll
- - Microsoft.OData.Client.dll
- - Microsoft.OData.Core.dll
- - Microsoft.OData.Edm.dll
- - Microsoft.Spatial.dll
- - Newtonsoft.Json.dll

-(*) SDL Tridion 2013 SP1 is only supported up to DXA version 1.6.

 Support
 ---------------